Nahant Marsh’s Management Plan

 Overall Management Goal: Enhance and maintain the biodiversity of Nahant Marsh flora and fauna.

-Management techniques are reviewed yearly at Nahant Marsh because of the high seed sources of invasive species coming in from the adjacent highway (I-280), the railroad, and the industrial areas surrounding the marsh.
-Monitoring helps to determine which techniques are needed, and how often.
-This is why the research conducted each summer through the LSAMP IINSPIRE program is so important to us.
+Management techniques are reviewed yearly at Nahant Marsh.
+Invasive species come in from the adjacent highway (I-280), the railroad, and the industrial areas surrounding the marsh.
+Frequent flooding also brings in new invasive species.
+Monitoring helps to determine the best techniques for suppression and removal of these invasive plants.
+This is why the research conducted each summer from staff and interns is so important.

-The three main techniques employed at Nahant Marsh are prescribed burns, invasive species removal and increasing diversity.
+The three main practices used by Nahant Marsh to enhance and maintain the preserve are prescribed burns, invasive species removal and increasing plant diversity.

 Prescribed Burns